truecharts/public/charts/stable/homepage/docs/hp-integration.md

 </details>
 <br>
-We can now enable our first integration!

 ### Enabling Integration in charts

-Edit and existing chart with ingress and go to the ingress section and enable the homepage integration checkbox
+Edit an existing chart with ingress, go to the ingress section and enable the homepage integration checkbox

 :white_check_mark:Name can be left blank or use the name of your choice.
 :white_check_mark:Description can be left blank or you can use the description of your choice
 :exclamation: Group is important and required it will allow you to group the different apps together so for example all your media apps you may want in a group called "Media".
 You can also use the group names you may have already defined in services.yaml and it will add the discovered app to that group
 :exclamation: Api Key is where you will enter an api key for your application if needed, if this is a new install and you do not have an api key yet, you can come back and add this
 :white_check_mark: adding custom options will allow you to add fields to the widget. or define username/password when there is no API key to apply. you can see the various fields available in the widgets section of the homepage documentation at their site above
+:white_check_mark: Enable Widget.  if the app does not have a widget option set. leave this unchecked

 ![integration options](img/intop.png)